Warner Bros. Water Tower: Usage in media

 The tower has appeared in a number of productions of the company, including any that showed the studio lot, whether live action or animated.
 For instance, it serves as the home for Yakko, Wakko, and Dot Warner in the Warner Bros. animated series Animaniacs, starting in-universe from the 1930s until their escape in the 1990s, with them moving back into the tower in the 2020 reboot.
 The tower, as depicted in the Animaniacs reboot, is featured as a stage in MultiVersus.

-The water tower (including the Kids' WB logo adorning the tower since 1999) and its studio backdrop were used in interstitials for Kids' WB, a children's programming block that primarily ran from 1995 to 2006 on The WB network, and later on The CW network from 2006 to 2008.
-The tower is also the basis for the name and logo of the company's record label, WaterTower Music.
+The water tower, including the Kids' WB logo adorning the tower since 1999, and its studio backdrop were used in interstitials for Kids' WB, a children's programming block that primarily ran from 1995 to 2006 on The WB network, and later on The CW network from 2006 to 2008.
+The tower is the basis for the name and logo of the company's record label, WaterTower Music.

-An inspired version was built in Warner Bros.
-Park Madrid in 2002, and another one has been built in 2018 at the front entrance of the Warner Bros.
+In 2002, a version was built in Warner Bros.
+Park Madrid.
+In 2018, one was built at the front entrance of the Warner Bros.
 World theme park in Abu Dhabi, UAE.

-Occasionally, the water tower has been repainted to promote the 90th anniversary of the studio, the release of The Lego Batman Movie and Barbie, and the launch of HBO Max, and again to reflect the formation of Warner Bros.
+Occasionally, the water tower has been repainted, e.g. to promote the 90th anniversary of the studio, the release of The Lego Batman Movie and Barbie, and the launch of HBO Max, and again to reflect the formation of Warner Bros.
 Discovery.
 The water tower was repainted once again to promote the studio's 100th anniversary.